Pressure Testing For HVAC Systems & Ductwork

 Resolving HVAC Leakage Issues

-It will be the responsibility of the ductwork contractor to rectify ductwork leakage if it exceeds allowable limits.
-Traditional methods for reducing ductwork leakage are to apply additional clamps, fixings and mastic to increase airtightness.
-This process is time consuming but it can make a small improvement to the overall airtightness of a system, however many areas of the system may be difficult to reach above ceilings, behind walls and other building services.
-In cases where access is difficult or dramatic improvement to airtightness is required then a specialist solution is needed, click the link to find out more about our duct sealing technology, Aeroseal.
-You can also learn more about this service in our pressure testing and Aeroseal case study.
+The ductwork contractor will rectify duct leakage issues if they exceed allowable limits.
+Traditional methods for reducing ductwork leakage include adding clamps, fixings and mastic to increase air tightness.
+This process is time-consuming, but it can make a minor improvement to the overall airtightness of a system; however, many areas of the system may be difficult to reach above ceilings, behind walls and other building services.
+In cases where access is difficult or dramatic improvement to airtightness is required, then a specialist solution is needed.
+Click the link to find out more about our duct sealing technology, Aeroseal.
+You can also learn more about our ductwork leakage testing services in our pressure testing and Aeroseal case study.